Lotfi-AL/MusicQuiz/README.md

 #### E2E Tests

 E2E tests are written with `cypress`.
 Cypress provides great tools for dealing with user actions, as well as a clean interface for running the tests.
+We have written end to end tests that replicate users behaviour timeline.